arashkazemi/lilact/README.md

 ---

-`Lilact` is an extremely lightweight implementation of the React API that is designed to work in the browser.
+`Lilact` is a very lightweight implementation of the React API that is designed to work in the browser.
 It can be used as a single script that is around `80kb` minified and around `27kb` gzipped and includes its whole api.
 `Lilact` is very fast, it uses minimum resources and handles memory very efficiently.

+`Lilact` works in the browser, so it doesn't rely on any JS/node back-end and can essentially work with any kind of web server/back-end.
+An example of using it with a PHP/MySQL data store is available on [LilactPHPDemo](https://github.com/arashkazemi/LilactPHPDemo).

 `Lilact` uses its own JSX transpiler, and not babel.
 It is a recursive-descent parser with lookahead, but it doesn't parse the JS syntax completely and relies on the